 Another thing this update seems to target is a lack of topical relevance and expertise.
-Schwartz noted that many of the sites he evaluated that experienced traffic loss had content on a broad range of topics, often with affiliate links.
+Schwartz noted that many of the sites he evaluated that experienced traffic loss had content on a broad range of topics.
+They often included affiliate links.
 They seemed design to rank for various topics, rather than to answer a searcher’s need with targeted, relevant, high authority content.

 In that way, the Fred update does have the potential to impact informational queries, which can affect local marketers.
-For example, if a major pet retailer decided to update its “aquariums” specialty page content to target the phrase “how to clean a fish tank,” this update could impact its rankings against competing publisher-centered websites.
+For example, consider if a major pet retailer decided to update its “aquariums” specialty page content.
+If they wanted to target the phrase “how to clean a fish tank,” this update could impact its rankings against competing publisher-centered websites.

 Fred-Proofing Your Local Search Presence

 Local small business websites must avoid trying to cut corners in hopes of obtaining a map pack position.
 Even mid-sized local SEO companies sometimes take chances by hiring questionable link building firms, but the safest way forward is to apply white hat optimization tactics and adherence to SEO and local marketing best practices over time.

 - Sometimes, algorithm updates can shake up search engine rankings.
 So it’s important to track, measure and wait until the dust settles to understand the true impact.
 Maybe you’ve seen changes but don’t seem to be guilty of the activity the update is targeting.
 If this is the case, most of the time your rankings will even out.

 - Google itself is adding new features to try to increase online customer engagement, by allowing location sharing and enabling new Maps features like itinerary creation and information about parking lots.
 Focus on providing an excellent experience for your local searchers to both Fred-proof and future-proof your locations’ sites.

 - Google’s Fred update is nothing to be afraid of – it’s not a Freddie Kreuger for local and white hat SEOs.